Daniel-Griffiths/portal-amalgamator/README.md

 ## Property Response Format

-After completing a search an array of properties will be returns.
+After completing a search an array of properties will be returned.
 For reference, an example property has been included below (encoded as json).

 ```JSON
 {